 Nonspendable fund balances indicate amounts that cannot be spent either a) due to form; for example, inventories and prepaid amounts or b) due to legal or contractual requirements to be maintained intact.
-The School has \$5,218 of nonspendable resources as of June 30, 2022.
+The School has \$21,570 of nonspendable resources as of June 30, 2023.

 Restricted fund balances indicate amounts constrained for a specific purpose by external parties, constitutional provision or enabling legislation.
-The School has \$441,792 of restricted resources as of June 30, 2022.
-This amount consists of \$249,930 restricted due to TABOR (see Note 7), \$34,538 related to restricted donations, and \$157,324 restricted due to the Building Corporation's requirement to bond covenants.
+The School has \$465,884 of restricted resources as of June 30, 2023.
+This amount consists of \$280,029 restricted due to TABOR, \$25,111 related to restricted donations, and \$160,744 restricted due to the Building Corporation's requirement to bond covenants.

 Committed fund balances indicate amounts constrained for a specific purpose by a government using its highest level of decision-making authority.
 It would require an ordinance by the School's board to remove or change the constraints placed on the resources.
 This action must occur prior to year-end; however, the amount can be determined in the subsequent period.
-The School has \$174,786 of committed resources as of June 30, 2022.
-This amount consists of \$174,786 designated by the Board related to future merit pay and health benefits.
+The School has no committed resources as of June 30, 2023.